 Ontotext and OWLIM started off within Sirma Group in its R&D division, where OWLIM was first developed.
 OWLIM comes from "OWL In Memory" since it was originally an in-memory database.
 Ontotext later spun off into its own business.
 OWLIM was then later renamed as GraphDB, after Ontotext acquired the rights from sones GraphDB, and is a commercial product.

-GraphDB uses Snappy to compress all masters and workers for replications.
-Snappy is a compresson/decompression library written by Google and uses a LZ77-type compression algorithm, which is a dictionary encoder.
+GraphDB uses the Snappy library to compress all masters and workers for replications.

 GraphDB supports transactions.
 GraphDB supports Timestamp Ordering Concurrency Control, where each transaction is given a timestamp and is queued based on its timestamp.
 Additionally, updating transactions do not block readers.

 GraphDB uses an RDF data model.
 The RDF data model describes the meaning of information and their relationships using triples.
 A triple is of the format subject-predicate-object and is a unique identifier.

 GraphDB supports several optional indices: predicate lists (subject-predicate and object-predicate), context indices, and literal indices, each optimized for different kinds of queries.
 These are implemented with hash tables.
 The GeoSPARQL plugin for GraphDB , which is used for geo-spatial data representation and querying, supports the quad prefix tree and geohash prefix tree for indexing.

 GraphDB supports the read committed isolation level, where an update is only visible to other users when it has been committed.